About dashboards, charts, reports, & widgets

 Sprint Burndown Trend

-Burndown trend based on Remaining Work
+Screenshot that shows Burndown Trend based on Remaining Work.

-Azure Boards provides several in-context reports that derive from the work tracking data store.
+Azure Boards provides several in-context reports that derive from the work-tracking data store.
 From your backlog or board, you can view the Cumulative Flow Diagram and team Velocity reports by choosing the miniature charts that appear on each page.
 From a Sprint backlog, you can view the sprint burndown.

 Cumulative Flow Diagram